 University Marketing and Communications > Events > Christmas at DePaul

 Due to high demand, tickets are distributed via a lottery.
-Registration for the ticket lottery opens October 10th and closes November 1st.
-Those that have been selected through the lottery to receive tickets will be notified within 7 days of the lottery closing.
+This year's lottery has closed.
 Tickets are required for admittance to each performance of Christmas at DePaul.

-Following the Friday 7:00 p.m. performance, there will be a Christmas party in the Student Center for DePaul faculty, staff, students, trustees, and families.
-Santa Claus will share treats with the children and pose for photos.
+Following the Friday 7:00 p.m. performance and prior to the Friday 9:00 p.m. performance, there will be a Christmas party in the Student Center for the DePaul faculty, staff, students, trustees, and families.
+Santa Claus will share treats with the children and pose for photos with family and friends.

 The Saint Vincent's Mother Seton Food Pantry and Sandwich Window began in 1980 in a small room in the Parish center.
 Working poor families, parents of young children, and the elderly are among those who need Mother Seton Food Pantry and Sandwich Window assistance to help make ends meet.

 During the year, parishioner volunteers serve in the soup kitchen 6 days per week, and average 100 meals per day.
 In the course of the year, we serve over 30,000 sandwiches, about 1,000 special holiday meals, and 45,000 cups of coffee.
 In addition to parishioners, DePaul faculty, staff, and students volunteer on what has come to be known as DePaul Mondays.
 The number of households the Mother Seton Food Pantry serves on a monthly basis is over 50 households, or 75 people.
 The food pantry also provides groceries to DePaul University students who are food insecure.

 Masks are not required in indoor spaces on campus.